merbanan/rtl_433_tests/tests/InFactroy-Temp-Humidity-Sensor-T05K-THC/readme.md

 [05] {45} 08 00 00 00 00 00 : 00001000 00000000 00000000 00000000 00000000 00000
 ```

-But if I use -D, I am getting datas
+But if I use -D, I am getting the frame !

 ```
 Detected OOK package